mbecker20/komodo/docsite/docs/sync-resources.md

 # The executions within a stage will be run in parallel.
 The stage completes when all executions finish.
 executions = [
   { execution.type = "RunBuild", execution.params.build = "test_logger", enabled = true },
-  { execution.type = "PullRepo", execution.params.repo = "monitor-periphery", enabled = true },
+  { execution.type = "PullRepo", execution.params.repo = "komodo-periphery", enabled = true },
 ]

 [[procedure.config.stage]]